 3 – Hastings Street

 Hastings Street, a short, tree-lined street offering open air restaurants and shops.
 The area can be touristy and get crowded so eating here or elsewhere is up to you.
 If shopping is your thing, stroll down the street to see what the town has to offer.

 I would also try to avoid driving here as parking can be hard to find, so walking or other transportation to downtown Noosa is recommended.

 4 – Paddle Boarding Noosa

-Noosa is fabulous for outdoor and water activities, and paddle boarding is very popular here.
+Noosa is fabulous for outdoor and water activities, and stand-up paddle boarding on Noosa River is very popular here.
 This is fun for anyone to do, novice or experienced.
 I had never done it before but found it very easy.
 It’s also inexpensive.

 5 – Kayaking Noosa